vhaghani26/python_focus_group/Session_15/session_15.md

 ### [Jupyter](https://jupyter.org/)

 Jupyter provides interactive notebooks that use **IPython** and **IRkernel**, a more convenient command-line prompt for Python and R, respectively.
 Fun fact, "Jupyter" is short for "Julia, Python, Text, and R."

+I really want to stress the importance of Jupyter.
+It is extremely widely used, and one of the big benefits is that it renders very nicely on GitHub.
+[Here is an example](https://github.com/vhaghani26/Mouse_FAE_RNAseq_WGBS/blob/main/rnaseq/05_DEG_Analysis.ipynb) of some work I have previously done for a mouse RNA-seq experiment.
+Notice that I added documentation at the top, I'm able to add comments, and you can actually see the real outputs of the code embedded into the notebook.

 ### [SciPy](https://scipy.org/)